litch-a/alx-system_engineering-devops/0x00-shell_basics/README.md

 ls -la Display current directory contents, including hidden files (starting with .).
-Use the long format ls -lna Display current directory contents in long format,with user and groupIDs displayed numerically and hidden files. mkdir tmp/6-firstdirectory creates a directory named my_first_directory in the /tmp/ directory
+Use the long format ls -lna Display current directory contents in long format,with user and groupIDs displayed numerically and hidden files. mkdir tmp/6-firstdirectory creates a directory named my_first_directory in the /tmp/ directory mv Moves the file betty from /tmp/ to /tmp/my_first_directory.